-Radford University's Governmental and Nonprofit Assistance Center (GNAC) offers a nonprofit development certificate program and administers the Government Finance Officers Association certificate program.
+Radford University's Governmental and Nonprofit Assistance Center (GNAC) offers two joint certificate programs:

 GFOA Certificate Program

 The Certified Public Finance Officers Program of the Government Finance Officers Association of the United States and Canada (GFOA) is a broad, educational self-study program designed to verify knowledge in the disciplines of government finance.
 The certification program is governed by the Council on Certification.

 The GNAC working the GFOA, is responsible for updating the five national exams.
 In addition, the GNAC coordinates testing sites and is responsible for registering all exam candidates.

 To earn the designation of Certified Public Finance Officer (CPFO), candidates must:

 - Pass a series of five examinations covering the major disciplines of public finance.